Echo Road Press

 Like Gloria Naylor’s The Women of Brewster Place and Elizabeth Stroud’s Olive Kitteridge, Jeanine Boulay’s What Keeps Us demonstrates how individual lives create the larger tapestry of shared humanity, exploring themes of resilience, chosen family, the power of place, and whose stories survive.
 Green-Wood Cemetery itself becomes a character—its Gothic arches, rolling hills, and weathered stones bearing witness to generations of women whose voices echo forward, asking what it means to be remembered and what it costs to be forgotten.

 JEANINE BOULAY writes fiction exploring connections across time and place.
-For twenty years she lived and taught in Brooklyn, where Green-Wood Cemetery became her sanctuary and the setting of her wedding.
-This connection inspired her linked story collection, What Keeps Us.
-Jeanine has been awarded several writing fellowships by The New York Public Library’s Cullman Center Institute for Teachers and the Academy for Teachers, where she studied under Karen Russell, Ian Frazier, Uwem Akpan, and others.
-An excerpt from Boulay’s forthcoming collection was shortlisted in the 2024 History Through Fiction short story contest and published as “Mrs. Price” in the anthology An End of Troubles (March 2025).
-Boulay now lives in Princeton, Massachusetts, with her husband, two energetic boys, and their pet axolotl.
-She is currently working on a novel set at Fernside, an historic building at the base of Wachusett Mountain that for a century served as a vacation home for women working in Boston’s factories, and is now a rehabilitation center for the ultra wealthy.
+For twenty years she lived and taught in Brooklyn, where Green-Wood Cemetery served as a sanctuary and the inspiration for What Keeps Us.
+Its historic domed Chapel was also the setting for her wedding.
+Boulay has been awarded numerous writing fellowships by New York Public Library’s Cullman Center Institute for Teachers and the Academy for Teachers, where she studied under Karen Russell, Ian Frazier, and others.
+Boulay now works in educational leadership in her native Massachusetts, where she lives beside Mount Wachusett with her husband, two young sons, and their pet axolotl, Xochitl.